 - Normal processing time for Forms 1040X is up to 12 weeks from the IRS receipt date.

 Please note: Your state tax liability may be affected by a change made on your federal return.
 For information on how to correct your state tax return, contact your state tax agency.

 You can check the status of your Form 1040X (PDF), Amended U.S. Individual Income Tax Return, using the "Where's My Amended Return?"
 (WMAR) online tool or the toll-free telephone number 866-464-2050 three weeks after you file your amended return.
 Both tools are available in English and Spanish and track the status of amended returns for the current year and up to three prior years.

 You must enter your taxpayer identification number, usually your social security number, date of birth, and ZIP code in either application to prove your identity.
 Once authenticated, you can view the status of your amended return across three processing stages--Received, Adjusted and Completed.

 The Web tool includes an illustrated graphic that visually communicates where your amended return resides within the processing stages.
-As a reminder, amended returns take up to 12 weeks to process and up to three weeks to show in the application.
+As a reminder, amended returns take up to 12 weeks to process and up to three weeks to show up in our system.
 There’s no need to call the IRS unless the application specifically tells you to do so.

 Page Last Reviewed or Updated: April 16, 2014